toddaustin07/MQTT-Discovery/README.md

 # MQTT-Discovery
 A SmartThings Edge version of Home Assistant's MQTT Discovery feature

-This driver is provides a general-purpose way to create and update basic SmartThings devices via MQTT messages.
+This driver provides a general-purpose way to create and update basic SmartThings devices via MQTT messages.
 These messages can be initiated through configurable MQTT-enabled applications, or custom applications or scripts running on your home network.
 It is easy to set up, and requires no programming expertise to implement.

 ### Supported Device Types
 The following device types are currently supported, but more can easily be added at community's request: